Last Updated on May 13, 2022

 When CAD was first introduced in the market, it wasn’t exactly an ideal solution.

-This is because the machines were expensive at that time, and not every engineer or engineering company could afford it.
+This is because the machines were expensive at that time, and not every engineer or engineering company could afford them.
 However, as time passed and the power of computers increased, and the minicomputer entered the industry, CAD became more available to engineers.
 Engineers were then able to use CAD files so that they could accurately represent the dimension and properties of an object.

 Uses of CAD

 It is a misconception that CAD is only used by engineers.
 CAD can be used by anyone who wants to accomplish preliminary design and layouts.
 If someone wants to create design details and calculations, along with creating 3D models, then they can use CAD.
 It provides support to the manufacturing process because it transfers information about an object or a product in an automated form.

 This automated form can be shared with others and can be universally interpreted by those who are trained personnel.
 This technology is so advanced and helpful that it can be used for designing 2D and 3D diagrams.
 The CAD software tools allow the designer to view his design from different angles.

 Most people, when they want to design a product, prefer CAD because they can edit details easily.
 This is the major difference between designing designs by hand and using CAD; editing doesn’t take much time.
 Moreover, it reduces the wastage of time, because it lets the engineering test a prototype of a product, with the help of a precise simulation.
 This objective can be achieved if CAD is integrated with CAM, which is computer-aided manufacturing.
 This speeds up the development and manufacturing of a product and helps a company stay ahead of its competitors.